putrimd/Retail-Store-Analysis/README.md

 # Retail-Store-Analysis

-Dataset is collected from Kaggle https://www.kaggle.com/datasets/mehmettahiraslan/customer-shopping-dataset.

 # About Dataset
+Dataset is collected from Kaggle: https://www.kaggle.com/datasets/mehmettahiraslan/customer-shopping-dataset.

-# Context
+## Context

-Welcome to the shopping world of Istanbul!
-Our dataset contains shopping information from 10 different shopping malls between 2021 and 2023.
-We have gathered data from various age groups and genders to provide a comprehensive view of shopping habits in Istanbul.
-The dataset includes essential information such as invoice numbers, customer IDs, age, gender, payment methods, product categories, quantity, price, order dates, and shopping mall locations.
-We hope that this dataset will serve as a valuable resource for researchers, data analysts, and machine learning enthusiasts who want to gain insights into shopping trends and patterns in Istanbul.
-Explore the dataset and discover the fascinating world of Istanbul shopping!
+The dataset contains shopping information from 10 different malls between 2021 and 2023 in Istanbul.
+The data gathered from various ages and genders to provide a comprehensive view of shopping habits in Istanbul.

-# Content
+## Content

-*Attribute Information:
+### Attribute Information:

 invoice_no: Invoice number.
 Nominal.
 A combination of the letter 'I' and a 6-digit integer uniquely assigned to each operation.
 customer_id: Customer number.
 Nominal.
 A combination of the letter 'C' and a 6-digit integer uniquely assigned to each operation.